-What if it Continues?Once you've confronted the perpetrator, if the behaviour continues you need to tell your employer.
+Once you've confronted the perpetrator, if the behaviour continues you need to tell your employer.
 Many employers have a procedure - follow it.
 Your employer should investigate your complaint and deal with it.
 You have the right to take someone with you to any meetings about your complaint.
 They can back you up if necessary.
 Once again, keep a written record of everything that happens.

 Employment Tribunals are external committees who assess whether employers have acted unlawfully and seek to resolve the problem.
 You should go to a tribunal if:

 The harassment continues after you've told the perpetrator to stop and you've reported it to your employer

 The harasser owns the company and there's no-one else to complain to

 If you are not happy with the way the investigation was handled and/or you are not satisfied with the outcome

-You MUST File Your Complaint Within 3 Months of The Incident Taking Place.The Employment Tribunals Commission and your local Citizen's Advice Bureau can offer you excellent guidance and advice about this type of complaint.
+The Employment Tribunals Commission and your local Citizen's Advice Bureau can offer you excellent guidance and advice about this type of complaint.